 15 Top Things To Do In Munich

-While the city offers a lot of incredible experiences, here are the 15 best things to do that will add a special touch to your Munich holiday.
+While the city offers a lot of incredible experiences, here are the 15 things to do in Munich, Germany that will add a special touch to your Munich holiday.
 So, make a visit to this spellbinding city & experience these things just like the locals do, and learn about the modern heritage of the city!

 One of the best things to do in Munich is to visit the iconic Frauenkirche Church.
 Comprising of twin towers, this church has a historic significance as it dates back to the 15th century.
 Besides being the epitome of architecture & history, it is also the city’s largest church.
 Inside the church, there is a mysterious footstep called the Devil’s footstep, and the top of the towers offer spectacular views of Munich’s beautiful landscape.
 So, there’s a lot to see at this place that will definitely soothe your mind & soul!